theNewDynamic/gohugo-theme-ananke/README.md

 ### Social Follow + Share

-The theme automatically adds "Follow" link icons to the header and footer and "Share" link icons to pages unless `disable_share` site parameter is set to true.
+The theme automatically adds "Follow" link icons to the header and footer and "Share" link icons to pages unless `disable_share` parameter is set to true either on the site level (site params) or page level (front matter).
 Each built-in services sports a label, an icon and a color.

 In order to register a service to be used, user must add an `ananke_socials` parameter to its project configuration file and list them through it in the desired order.
 Each entry must bear a
 - name*: It matches the built-in service reference (Ex: twitter, github)